 Edema is swelling caused by an abnormal build up of fluid in the body’s tissues.
-It most commonly presents in the lower extremities – legs, calves, ankles and feet.
+It most commonly presents in the lower extremities – legs, calves, ankles and feet and can be a sign of vein disease.

 What Causes Leg Swelling?